Breast Cancer TreatmentConveniently located to serve the areas of Dallas, North Dallas, Southlake and the mid-cities.

 Breast Conservation Therapy

-Lumpectomy removal of the cancer tissue alone, leaving residual unaffected breast tissue.
-Can be done alone or with simultaneous oncoplastic reduction; scar pattern can be modified to facilitate cancer excision.
+A lumpectomy is a removal of the cancer tissue alone, leaving residual unaffected breast tissue.
+It can be done alone or with simultaneous oncoplastic reduction; the scar pattern can be modified to facilitate cancer excision.

-- Can facilitate cancer removal with increased surgical access for breast surgeon
+- Can facilitate cancer removal with increased surgical access for a breast surgeon

 - Maintain symmetry